-To schedule an appointment, please contact the sociology advising office on the second floor of Savery Hall (203).
-You can sign up in person at the front desk, or call the office to request and appointment at 206-543-5396 .
+Unless otherwise specified, appointments are required.
+To schedule an appointment, please contact the Sociology advising office on the second floor of Savery Hall (203).
+You can sign up in person at the front desk, call 206-543-5396, or email email@example.com.
 Please specify that you want a "Writing Center" appointment and indicate which course you are taking.
 Please bring a copy of the assignment instructions and a printed copy of your draft (if you have one written) to your appointment.

 Writing Resources for UW Sociology Undergraduates

 During the academic year, there are numerous writing resources available on campus, including the following centers:

 - The Odegaard Writing Center has peer tutors available by appointment Sundays 1:30-9pm; and Monday-Thursday 12-9pm.
 You can view available times and sign up on their site.

 - The CLUE Writing Center offers help on a drop-in basis from 7pm to midnight Sunday-Thursday in Mary Gates Hall.